repowiserepowise

 Hotspot touch

 Hotspots matter because churn and complexity multiply each other.
-A change in a hotspot deserves a different review posture than a change in a cold file.
-Repowise’s git intelligence layer already computes hotspot analysis as churn × complexity, plus ownership maps, co-change patterns, and bus factor detection. (github.com)
+A change in a hotspot deserves a different review posture than a change in a cold file. repowise’s git intelligence layer already computes hotspot analysis as churn × complexity, plus ownership maps, co-change patterns, and bus factor detection. (github.com)

 A bot comment on hotspot touch is useful because it tells reviewers, “this change landed in code that already absorbs a lot of maintenance pain.”
 That is a higher-value warning than a generic “consider refactoring” note.